pierreglaser/pickle-enhancement-proposal/draft_pep.rst

 * the latter is adressed by adding ``save_cell`` and ``save_code`` to the ``Pickler``'s methods

+In relation with cell saving, cellobjects now have a constructor.

 In addition, we modify the current ``save_function`` function to detect if a function is dynamic, nested, or lambda.
 Finally, we implement a function to serialize those types a function (``save_function_tuple``).

+The global namespace of the two pickle modules are populated with extra functions, that are called at unpickling time to re-create the dynamic
+functions: ``make_skel_func`` and ``fill_function``.
+Other functions are created in ``pickle`` (``walk_global_ops``).
+In ``_pickle``, other functions are declared but not exposed to the python user.

-Finally, several helper functions are added to collect the attributes of the functions necessary to recreate it (``closure``, ``globals``...)
+Finally, several helper functions are added to collect the attributes of the. functions necessary to recreate it (``closure``, ``globals``...)

 Discussion